International Fellowship Program

-Applicants for all three programs must be non U.S. medical school graduates, training in a dermatology residency or recent dermatologists and must provide a copy of their medical school diploma, medical license, and a certification of current participation in a dermatology residency or completion of a dermatology residency.
+Applicants for both programs must be non U.S. medical school graduates, training in a dermatology residency or recent dermatologists and must provide a copy of their medical school diploma, medical license, and a certification of current participation in a dermatology residency or completion of a dermatology residency.
 Applicants must be proficient in both verbal and written English.

 A letter of recommendation is required from a supervisor, sponsor or someone who knows you well professionally.

 Applicants are responsible for securing all necessary visas and documentation, medical insurance, expenses regarding traveling, housing and living in Winston-Salem before or at the commencement of the fellowship.